juanfont/headscale/docs/ref/remote-cli.md

 - headscale _must_ be served over TLS/HTTPS
   - Remote access does _not_ support unencrypted traffic.
 - Port `50443` must be open in the firewall (or port overridden by `grpc_listen_addr` option)

-## Goal

-This documentation has the goal of showing a user how-to set control a headscale instance from a remote machine with the `headscale` command line binary.

 ## Create an API key